korawica/clishelf/README.md

   --help  Show this message and exit.

 Commands:
-  cove  Run the coverage command. dep   List of Dependencies that was set in pyproject.toml file. echo  Echo Hello World git   The Extended Git commands vs    The Versioning commands.
+  conf   Return config for clishelf commands cove   Run the coverage command. dep    List of Dependencies that was set in pyproject.toml file. echo   Echo Hello World emoji  The Emoji commands git    The Extended Git commands vs     The Versioning commands.
 ```

 ### Extended Git